Burn Ban Information

 - This burn ban includes an exception to outdoor cooking and welding, please call the Wise County Fire Marshals Office if you have any questions.

-- Anytime you engage in outdoor burning, we ask that you call the Sheriff's Office at 940-627-5971 and log your burn.
-This will help 911 dispatchers determine whether to send the fire department if a fire is reported at your address.
+- Anytime you engage in outdoor burning, we ask that you call the Fire Marshal’s Office at 940-627-5870 Option # 4 to check the status of the burn ban.
+You can then log the burn ban HERE this will help determine whether to send the fire department if a fire is reported at your address.

 - Citizens should understand that it may be illegal, and unsafe, to engage in outdoor burning even when a Fire Weather Threat has not been issued.
 All outdoor burning must comply with the Texas Commission on Environmental Quality (TCEQ) rules, and incorporated cities may have ordinances that you must comply with.
 View TCEQ rules.